zowe/docs-site/docs/user-guide/configure-zowe-server.md

-## Configuring and launching the Zowe started task
+## Configure and launch Zowe started task

 When the Zowe runtime is launched, it is run under a z/OS started task (STC) with the PROCLIB member named `ZWESVSTC`.
 A sample PROCLIB is created during install into the PDS SZWESAMP.
 To launch Zowe as a started task, the member should be copied to a PDS that is in the proclib concatenation path.